cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/Obsidian Knowledge Management Workflows/Inputs, Capture/Inputs, Capture.md

 	- Go to `brave://flags/#tab-groups-save`
 	- `brave://flags/` has a bunch of cool settings you can set
 	- Seems like you maybe have to set it on both browsers
+	- Turn on the Android Tab Group Sync (BUT NOTHING ON DESKTOP)
+		- Turning on any of the weird plugins on desktop seems to have issues
 	- In Android -
 		- ![200](_attachments/file-20241221220441758.png)
 	- Accessing them is easy in desktop